oneapi-src/oneDAL/docs/source/onedal/notations.rst

         + If :math:`A` is a set, this denotes its cardinality, i.e., the number of elements in the set :math:`A`.
-        + If :math:`A` is a real number, this denotes an absolute value of :math:`A`.
+        + If :math:`A` is a real number, this denotes the absolute value of :math:`A`.

    * - :math:`\|x\|`